mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     b.
 To run the rails server, run 'rails server' or 'rails s' within the root directory of this project.
     c.
 With the server running, type 'http://localost:3000' in your browser URL.

-  Before cloning this project and trying to log in initially, you may need to migrate the database, then populate it.
+  Before cloning this project and trying to log in initially, the 'Members' table may not be recognised.
+  If this happens, you need to migrate the database, then populate it.
+  To do this, perform the following steps:

     a.
-To migrate the database, in the terminal of the project's root directory run 'rails db:migrate'.
+To migrate the database, run 'rails db:migrate' in the terminal of the project's root directory .
     b.
-Similarly, to populate the database with the sample data (located in 'db/seeds.rb') run 'rails db:seed'
+Similarly, run 'rails db:seed to populate the database with the sample data (located in 'db/seeds.rb') '

 # Signing up

-    There should already be data seeded within the database for this test design, so if you don't want to sign up as a new member you can use the following details to log in.
+    There should already be data seeded within the database for this prototype design, so if you don't want to sign up as a new member you can use the following details to log in:

       a.
-Type for Username: 'Ex4mple_Member_{any whole number >= 1 and <= 9}'
+Username: 'Ex4mple_Member_{any whole number >= 1 and <= 9}'
       b.
-Type for Password: 'Member_Ex4mple'
+Password: 'Member_Ex4mple'

-    If you do want to sign up as a new basic member,
+    If you do want to sign up as a new basic member, perform the following steps:

       a.
 Go to 'Home'.
       b.
 Click 'Sign up now'.